Reproducing Medium's image zoom

 - A

-representing the current image zoomed (initially set tonull
+targetrepresenting the currently zoomed image (initially set tonull)

 We now need to process these images.